OpenIPC/docs/src/content/docs/use-cases/fpv/APFPV.md

 ##APFPV with runcam gs or other gs that got many wifi card

-step 1 : download APFPV radxa img at this link https://github.com/OpenIPC/sbc-groundstations/ step 2 : flash sd card using balena etcher or other similar software setp 3 : once finish we need to modify stream.sh and firstboot.sh
+step 1 : download APFPV radxa img at this link https://github.com/OpenIPC/sbc-groundstations/ and click on APFPV v0.0.1 link step 2 : flash sd card using balena etcher or other similar software setp 3 : once finish we need to modify stream.sh and firstboot.sh